aslakknutsen/actions_test/README.md

-AICPA.org
-AICPA Member Service Center
-AICPA Tax Section
-AICPA Store
-Journal of Accountancy
-FM magazine

-© 2021 Association of International Certified Professional Accountants.
-All rights reserved.
- Administrative Law Contributing Representatives: Joshua Ashman, CPA, is a partner, and Nathan Mintz, Esq., is tax counsel, both at Expat Tax Professionals LLC in Hackensack, N.J.
+, CPA, is a partner, and Nathan Mintz, Esq., is tax counsel, both at Expat Tax Professionals LLC in Hackensack, N.J.
 For more information about this article, contact thetaxadviser@aicpa.org.